THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Humankind may be flawed.
 Humanity may not always live up to Hakadoshboruchhu’s plans, but He is fundamentally committed to tolerance and acceptance.
 “Kee Anu Amecha, VeAtta Eloykaynu; Anu Banecha, VeAtta Avinu.”

 Rabboisai, we are living in dark times.
-There is a plague impacting pockets of the Orthodox community, particularly in Ultra-Orthodox, Chareidi, circles.
+There is a plague impacting pockets of the Orthodox community.

-We are living in dark times.
+Rabboisai, we are living in dark times.
 We are living in an era when many in the Orthodox community, including many in the Orthodox leadership, have placed all of their emphasis on Bain Adam LaMakoim, and have set aside a basic commitment to Bain Adam LeChaveiroi.
-In the name of Toirah – but really in the name of maintaining their own hegemony and power and control – they are breaking up families; they are ignoring sexual abuse; they are causing humiliation and pain; they are even causing death.
+In the name of Toirah – but really in the name of maintaining hegemony and power and control – they are ignoring sexual abuse; they are causing humiliation and pain; they are even causing death.

 Rabboisai, we are living in dark times.
 Judaism has a cancer.
 It is time to take Judaism back.